 In the first quarter of 2013, Bio-Path entered into a supply agreement with its drug product manufacturer for the manufacture of the Company's drug product for delivery in May 2013.
 In addition, the Company signed a supply agreement with the drug substance supplier in the second quarter of 2013.
-Installment payments paid or in accounts payable to the Company's drug manufacturers totaling \$279,180 are being carried at cost on the Balance Sheet as of June 30, 2013 as Prepaid Drug Product for testing.
+Installment payments paid or in accounts payable to the Company's drug manufacturers totaling \$148,301 are being carried at cost on the Balance Sheet as of September 30, 2013 as Prepaid Drug Product for Testing.
 The manufactured drug batch was subsequently completed and delivered to the Company after the end of the second quarter.
 Amounts owed for this batch have been substantially paid.
-In addition, a new supply agreement was signed for drug product for delivery in the fourth quarter of 2013, which is estimated to cost \$165,000.
+Another drug batch was in the process of starting to be produced in the third quarter of 2013 and installment costs totaling \$148,301 are carried on the Balance Sheet as of September 30, 2013 as Prepaid Drug Product for Testing.